wouterpotters/castoredc_api_client/README.md

 ## Getting Started

-1. Install the package through pip: `pip install castoredc-api-client`
+1. Install the package through pip: `pip install castoredc-api-client` _or_ copy the `castoredc_api_client` folder to your current project folder.
 2. Open a Python project and import the client
 3. Instantiate the client with your client-ID and client-secret (don't share these!) and url to the server.
 4. Link your study with the study-ID